 Open City Docs was founded in 2010 by Michael Stewart, offering short courses at UCL in film theory, history and practical documentary filmmaking, based in UCL’s Anthropology Department.

-There is a choice of four pathways or strands through the MA: Experimental & Cinematic Non-Fiction, Broadcast Documentary & Beyond, Cinematic Documentary Storytelling and UCL 360: Immersive Factual Storytelling (VR/AR).
+There is a choice of four pathways through the MA: Experimental & Cinematic Non-Fiction, Broadcast Documentary & Beyond, Cinematic Documentary Storytelling and UCL 360: Immersive Factual Storytelling (VR/AR).

-A number of award-winning films have been produced through the MA, a growing programme now welcoming its fourth class of students.
-Several part-scholarships are available each year for EU and UK nationals.
+A number of award-winning films have been produced through the MA, Several part-scholarships are available each year for EU and UK nationals.